qidi-community/Plus4-Wiki/content/bed-scanning-probes/Beacon3D/RevH-Normal/README.md

 - Add the following `[beacon]` section:

-Using the serial number you had captured before, put that in the serial section here:
+Using the serial number you had captured before, put that in the serial section here.

+It's been reported that there appears to be a bug in some versions of the Beacon firmware that causes `contact_activate_gcode` and `contact_deactivate_gcode` to fail.
+As such, I have commented out those lines in the config here.

+Once your install is complete and if everything is verified to be working, then you may try uncommenting those lines to see if everything still works.
+The deactivate macro performs a movement to move the print head away from the print bed as an additional safety measure, but it is not essential for normal operation.

 ```
 [beacon]